adityagupta000/TraceTrack/README.md

 ---

 <div align="center">
-Made with ❤️ to bring lost items and people back together.
+Made with ❤️ to bring lost items and humanity back together.
 </div>